Features Pricing Docs Blog Try Demo Log In Sign Up

 Storage::disk('screenshot_cache')->put($path, $response->body());

 The size check is a quick way to catch broken screenshots.
-A normal PNG screenshot of a website weighs at least a few tens of kilobytes.
-If the file is under a kilobyte, something went wrong.
+A normal PNG screenshot of a website weighs at least a few tens of kilobytes — if the file is under a kilobyte, something went wrong during the render.
+This kind of defensive check takes two lines of code and saves you from serving broken previews to your users for hours on end.

 More from the blog